... and use it to guide you, your family & your patients to better health & well-being.

 During the three years she was at AHNA, Sharon:

-Became board-certified as an advance practice holistic nurse (APNH-BC) and a nurse coach (HWNC-BC)
+Became board-certified as an advance practice holistic nurse (APHN-BC) and a health and wellness nurse coach (HWNC-BC)

 Advised nurses via phone and email about advancing their holistic nursing practice in any setting: hospitals, hospices, private practice, the community, etc.